 Departmental Honors Program

-Applicants must have an overall GPA of 3.5 (or better) as of Winter 2017.
-Applicants with an overall GPA between 3.3 and 3.49 will be considered, but they must submit a letter of support from their prospective advisor in addition to their application.
-Applicants must be Psychology, Psychobiology, or Cognitive Science majors and must have all of the prep courses for their majors completed by the end of Summer 2017.
-Accepted participants must begin their projects during Summer 2017, with the assistance of a faculty advisor (however, there is no summer class enrollment).
+Applicants must have an overall minimum GPA of 3.50 as of Winter 2018.
+Applicants with an overall GPA between 3.30 and 3.49 will be considered, but must submit a letter of support from their prospective advisor in addition to their application.
+Applicants must be Psychology, Psychobiology, or Cognitive Science majors and must have all of the preparation courses for their majors completed by the end of Summer 2018.
+Accepted participants must begin their projects during Summer 2018, with the assistance of a faculty advisor (however, there is no summer class enrollment).

 - You do not need to have a full project organized when applying, but you should have a general topic in mind, a tentative plan, and you should select a faculty member in an area related to your topic.
 The following list can help you get started: Psychology Faculty